CyberTrackerConservation/ctdoc/_pages/privacy-policy.md

 ### Location and background location
 The device location may be captured as part of a user recorded observation.
 This location will be sent to the appropriate backend for analysis, e.g. to show the location of an observation on a map.
 Background location capture may also be used to create tracks.
 Tracks are used for analysis to understand distances covered and time spent in the field.

+### Google Limited Use
+App use of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.

 ### Bug reports
 The app contains a feature whereby you can manually create and share a bug report.
 This report may contain personally identifiable information, so it should be shared cautiously.
 However, this will never happen automatically.